Sheila

 - If you are presented with a lei, always accept and wear it with gratitude.
 Never take the lei off in the presence of the person who gave it to you.
+(Hint: if the lei is irritating to your neck, center it on your shoulders so that half lays in front and half on your back.)
 If you are an expectant mother, you may be given a different lei that has an open end.
 The open ended lei is intended to encourage a safe delivery.

 - If you are invited into someone’s home, always remove your shoes before entering the home.

-- Don’t bring any fresh flowers, fruits, vegetables, etc to Hawaii as they could be harmful to the Hawaii agriculture and environment.
+- Don’t bring any fresh flowers, fruits, vegetables, etc to Hawaii as they could be harmful to Hawaii’s farms and environment.
 Any plants or animals brought into Hawaii must be declared and inspected upon arrival.
+So that you’ll be ready for that process, read Be Prepared to Complete the Hawaii Agricultural Declaration Form.

 - Don’t approach sea turtles, monk seals or humpback whales.
-See these guidelines for keeping appropriate distances.
+They’re all endangered species and protected by law.

-- Don’t take any lava rocks or black sand which is considered to bring you bad luck.
+- Don’t take any lava rocks or sand.

 - Be respectful of others particularly at historic or religious sites.